Summerlin school has $25K in marching band gear stolen from trailer

 Faith Lutheran Middle School & High School had $25,000 in marching band equipment stolen from its marching band and color guard trailer last week.

-Dan Zeigner, the director of bands and orchestras at the school, said that when the trailer disappeared early Wednesday morning, he first thought nothing of it because the trailer is often borrowed by other school groups.
+Dan Zeigner, the director of bands and orchestras at the school, said that when the trailer disappeared early on May 15, he first thought nothing of it because the trailer is often borrowed by other school groups.

 But when school officials reviewed security footage that evening, it became clear that someone had stolen it from the school’s back lot.